 The good thing is that for many years FTP was the best solution for remote file sharing, so it’s still supported by many operating systems and applications.

-The bad thing is that FTP can cause problems because it wasn’t originally designed to meet modern expectations for ease of use, security, and performance.
-Modern FTP server software has done a great job keeping up, but this means more complexity, not only for the FTP server itself but for the computer and network that the server runs on.
+The bad thing is that FTP can cause problems because it wasn’t originally designed to meet modern expectations for ease of use, security, and performance—especially for a new user.
+Modern FTP server software has done a great job keeping up, but using FTP typically means more complexity, not only for the FTP server itself but for the computer and network that the server runs on.

 Choosing the Right FTP Server Software